top of page

 The honest answer when someone asks "what's the cheapest"

-The cheapest properly-installed home EV charger in Melbourne right now is the Autel Maxicharger AC Lite at $1,750.
+The cheapest properly-installed home EV charger in Melbourne right now is the Autel MaxiCharger at $1,899.
 It's a 7.4kW unit with app control, smart scheduling, and a four-year warranty.
 Same install quality, same compliance paperwork, same warranty support as anything else in the range.

 If you've seen a quote significantly under that, look closely at what's included.
 Common gotchas: